SavonarolaLabs/crystal-pool/docs/02-Project-Goals.md

 # Project Goals

-As part of the Ergohack initiative, we aim to develop:
+For ErgohackVII , we aim to develop:

-1. **User Interface (UI)**: For trading and order book management.
+1. **Simple User Interface (UI)**: For deposit, withdrawal and trading.
-2. **Core System**: For handling order books and managing chains of unpublished transactions.
+2. **Core System**: For handling order books and managing chains of unsubmitted transactions.